neithernut/dr.w.falls/doc/design/ServerClient.md

 As all players will transition to the next phase together, phase boundaries are necessary synchronization points.
 Also, all screens involve the display of registered players, in most cases with their scores.
-This implies that the player roaster, including the scores, is also shared and that updates must be broadcast in some way.
-Furthermore, roaster and score updates are related to some of the phase transitions.
+This implies that the player roster, including the scores, is also shared and that updates must be broadcast in some way.
+Furthermore, roster and score updates are related to some of the phase transitions.
 On the other hand, the logic for each phase and details regarding what information is included in the score board differ greatly between the different phases.

-Therefore, we'll pursue a design with a single control task constructed from few phase-specific functions, which will implement the logic for a given phase and manage the roaster.
-Each of those functions will receive, among other relevant data, a mutable references of the roaster, `Sender`s and `Reciever`s necessary for communicating with connection tasks as well as the game control channel.
+Therefore, we'll pursue a design with a single control task constructed from few phase-specific functions, which will implement the logic for a given phase and manage the roster.
+Each of those functions will receive, among other relevant data, a mutable references of the roster, `Sender`s and `Reciever`s necessary for communicating with connection tasks as well as the game control channel.

 Each phase control function will receive updates from connection tasks via